 Many people have trouble recognizing when their asthma is not properly controlled.
 They tolerate symptoms which are indicative of poor control thinking that it is a part of living with asthma.
-People tend to normalize frequent wheezing, coughing, night-time symptoms and many other issues as a normal part of living with asthma, not realizing that they could live symptom-free.
+People tend to see frequent asthma symptoms as a normal part of living with asthma, not realizing that they could live symptom-free.

-Below, we have listed a number of red flags and yellow flags to help you recognize the signs of uncontrolled or Severe Asthma so you know when to ask for specialist help.
-Red flags are clear symptoms or signs that your asthma is not controlled.
-If you have one or more red flag, you definitely need some help to make sure you are managing your asthma properly and would most likely benefit from seeing a specialist.
+Below, we have listed a number of asthma red and yellow flags to help you recognize the signs of uncontrolled or Severe Asthma, so that you know when to ask for specialist help.
+Red flags are symptoms or signs that your asthma is not controlled.
+If you have one or more red flags, you definitely need help to make sure you are managing your asthma properly.
+Speak to your health care provider about whether you would benefit from seeing a specialist.

-Yellow flags are also indicators of uncontrolled asthma, but taken individually, they may not be as serious as a red flag.
-They still warrant a conversation with your healthcare provider.
-Also, if you have three or more yellow flags, then you would also likely benefit from seeing a specialist.
+Yellow flags are also indicators of uncontrolled asthma, but taken individually, they are usually not as serious as a red flag.
+They still warrant a conversation with your health care provider.
+If you have three or more yellow flags, speak to your health care provider about seeing a specialist.

 Asthma Red Flags

 - Frequent visits to the ER, or a stay in the hospital

 - Using 3 or more puffs of your rescue inhaler per week (excluding use before exercise)

 - More than 2 courses of steroids in a year

 - A feeling that asthma is controlling your life & nothing seems to work

 - Frequent flare-ups, asthma attacks and severe symptoms